 1. Quantity of light

 When we talk about the quantity of light – natural light or flash – we are literally talking about how much light there is.
 It’s not often that anything is so straight forward in photography!
 But of course there’s more to it than that.

-Lots of light, shooting in direct sunlight at midday, meant a fast shutter speed, low ISO to allow for a wide aperture.
+Lots of light, shooting in direct sunlight at midday, meant a fast shutter speed and low ISO to allow for a wide aperture.

 So, the quantity of light, or the amount of available natural light, affects your exposure settings.
 If you’re familiar with the exposure triangle, you’ll know this.